Comporta Portugal in the Alentejo: Beach, nature & insider tips

 Comporta, often referred to as 'hidden paradise', is a must-see for any visitor to Portugal.
 It is a place that amazes us with its natural beauty, rich culture and relaxed atmosphere.
 Maybe you like it there too?

-Comporta's beaches are unique.
-With their fine, white sand and clear, turquoise water, they are the perfect place to relax and soak up the sun.
-The untouched nature and the extensive rice fields offer an interesting backdrop for your stay.
+• The beaches of Comporta are unique.
+With their fine, white sand and clear, turquoise waters, they are the perfect place to relax and enjoy the sun.

-The local cuisine is another highlight.
-With fresh seafood, delicious rice and a variety of traditional dishes, you'll love the flavors of Comporta.
-You can find local souvenirs in the shops and markets.
-There you can also experience the local culture up close.
+• The local cuisine is another highlight.
+With fresh seafood, delicious rice, and a variety of traditional dishes, you'll love the flavors of Comporta.

-Comporta is also a place dedicated to sustainability.
+• Comporta is also a place dedicated to sustainability.
 With initiatives for urban regeneration, green real estate development and protecting the local community, Comporta shows that travel and sustainability can go hand in hand.

 If you are looking for a unique destination that combines nature, culture and sustainability, then Comporta is the perfect place for you.